Some Might Say

-"Some Might Say" is a song by English rock band Oasis.
-It was released as the first single on 24 April 1995 from their second studio album, (What's the Story) Morning Glory?
-(1995).
+"Some Might Say" is a song by the English rock band Oasis.
+It was released by Creation Records as the first single from their second studio album, (What's the Story) Morning Glory?
+(1995), on 24 April 1995.
 The song was written by the band's lead guitarist Noel Gallagher.
-"Some Might Say" provided Oasis with their first number one on the UK Singles Chart and reached the top 10 in Finland, Iceland, Ireland and Sweden.
-The song is also the last to feature all 5 original members, as original drummer Tony McCarroll left shortly after the song's release.
+It became the band's first UK number one single, topping the Official Singles Chart for the week of 30 April–6 May 1995 and displacing Take That's "Back for Good".
+The single was also the last to feature all five original members, as drummer Tony McCarroll was fired one week after its release.

 The single release was also named an EP in the Stop the Clocks booklet.
 It is thus one of the only Oasis singles to officially be also categorised an extended play.